jtp184/lil_blaster/README.md

 ### `learn`

 Adding new code listings is easiest accomplished by pointing the device at the Raspberry Pi and running the `learn` command.
 Provide a codex name, and keys to learn.
-A new codex will ask you to identify the protocol with a precursor session, then launch into learning the new codes
+A new codex will ask you to identify the protocol with a precursor session, then launch into learning the new codes.

 ```bash
 lil_blaster learn --codex television --keys power volume_up volume_down input